 Keep it simple

 Trying to cram too many rules and procedures into a governance framework can be tempting.
-However, it is essential to keep things simple to promote organization-wide adoption and compliance.
+However, it’s essential to keep things simple in order to promote organization-wide adoption and compliance.

 Plan for flexibility